-Gross anatomy of the human body considering the thoracic cavity and wall; heart; lungs; mediastinum; the abdomen, including the abdominal wall; Gl tract; accessory Gl organs; blood and nerve supply; pelvis, including the renal system; male and female anatomy; and neck, face, head and cranial nerves.
-The laboratory portion of the course covers cadaver dissection.
-Correlations will be made to various clinical presentations using a computer case-based program and instructor presentation of cases.
-The cases will emphasize clinical presentations related to Gross Anatomy & Embryology II with contributions from other courses in trimester two when appropriate.
-Additionally, this course will cover embryologic development of the head & neck, nervous system, respiratory system, and bone marrow hematopoiesis of the human body.
-This course will also emphasize congenital birth defects that the chiropractor may be presented with in a clinical setting.
+This course covers gross anatomy of the human body, including the thoracic cavity and wall; heart; lungs; mediastinum; the abdomen, including the anterior abdominal wall; GI tract; accessory GI organs; blood and nerve supply; pelvis, including the renal system and posterior abdominal wall; male and female reproductive anatomy; and neck, face, head, and cranial nerves.
+Material will be disseminated in both a didactic and laboratory setting with the latter including hands on (not prosected) whole body cadaver dissection.
+Additionally, the course will cover embryogenesis of the human body, development of the head & neck, nervous system, respiratory system, cardiovascular system, gastrointestinal system, renal system, and reproductive systems and a discussion of clinically relevant congenital birth defects.